The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 Conservationists are trying to help the birds.
 For example, in Borneo they've erected nest boxes to replace tree cavities and are monitoring their use.
 Other species of hornbill have already investigated the boxes, but as far as I know helmeted hornbills haven't yet been attracted to them.
 In Sumatra, trafficking networks selling items obtained from wildlife, including casques, have been disrupted.
 In at least one area, poachers are being encouraged to act as tour guides in the bird's habitat instead of hunters.
 Time will tell how much help these steps are in protecting the hornbill.

-Indonesia has established a ten-year master plan to protect the bird, which starts in 2018 and may be helpful.
+Indonesia has established a ten-year master plan to protect the bird, which started in 2018 and may be helpful.
 The plan includes five areas of concentration, as shown in the quote below.
 Some problems that need to be addressed are an inadequate knowledge of the bird's behaviour and distribution, lack of major conservation efforts, and inadequate consequences for poachers.

 Ideally, both hunting and deforestation would stop.
 Both are complex processes to control, however, not only because of their nature but also because they are economically important for people.